As part of the safari package, we found that most companies ended the safari with “rest” days in Zanzibar. This is a view from my room.

 On a cheerier note, our visit to the spice farm the next day was a great deal of fun.
 While we were hearing about the difference between green and red bananas, I spotted a little rodent and left the group to see what it was.
 It turned out to be an elephant shrew or sengi.
 The people there said I was very lucky to have seen it as they are rarely seen.
 It’s obvious where they get their name, and they may even be an ancient spin-off of the ancestors of elephants.

 Jackie had found us a wonderful quiet resort at the south of the island and, as it turned out, we were the only guests for those days.
 Their busy season is in Dec. apparently.
-We were directly on the water and only local people walked past our cottage.
+Our rooms were directly on the water and only local people walked past our cottage.
 It was truly restful without crowds and noise.
 Here are two views from my patio and a further look out on the Indian ocean from the beach.
 The color of the water was always changing!

 Also fun in that same place was a chameleon enclosure.
 What strange and wonderful creatures with their ability to look in 2 directions at once.